PiSupply/Pi-Supply-Switch/README.md

 # FAQ
 ## My Pi switches off before fully booting
-To avoid the condition above always use the Pi Switch in conjuntion with the script above.
+To avoid this condition always use the Pi Switch in conjuntion with the script above.
 Neither the switch nor the script will work on their own and will result in the powering off of the Raspberry Pi shortly after booting.
-As adviced above install the code before connecting the switch and use the uninstall.sh script before returning to powering the Raspberry Pi with a traditional PSU.
+As previously pointed out you need to install the code before connecting the switch.
+To remove the switch run the uninstall.sh script before returning to powering the Raspberry Pi only with a traditional PSU.
-Should you not have been able to run the uninstall.sh in order to be able to access your OS without it prematurely powering off you can use the following work around.
+Should you not have been able to run the uninstall.sh in order to be able to access your OS without it prematurely powering off you can use the following workaround.
 Use the jumper cable provided with the switch and connect pin 7 on the Raspberry Pi to pin 9 (GND) and boot normally.
 This will trick the script into behaving as if the Pi Switch was connected.
 At this point you can run the uninstall.sh, power off the system and unplug the jumper cable.

 ## Where can I find an assembly guide?